 - isopropyl alcohol

-On EPA's list of recommended disinfectants, the agency includes several products with these active ingredients, including:
+EPA’s List N includes several products with these active ingredients, including:

 - EnvirOx Critical Care (Registered under the name Axen(R) 30) (EPA Registration No. 72977-3) (3-minute contact time)